-Each MLC office is required to maintain a register of Māori incorporations within its district and make it available for the public to inspect; the Court may charge a fee for this.
+Each Māori Land Court office is required to maintain a register of Māori incorporations within its district.
+The register is available for inspection.
+The Māori Land Court may charge a fee for inspecting the Māori incorporations register.
 The register must include:

-- the name of the Māori incorporation and the date of the court order establishing the Māori incorporation - the name, or description of, and the area of the lands vested in the Māori incorporation - the names, occupations and addresses of the members of the committee of management, the chairperson and the secretary of the committee - · the location of the office of the Māori incorporation - any orders made in relation to the Māori incorporation

-- the date the annual accounts are filed in the MLC

-- all lists of unclaimed dividends

-- · all special resolutions.
+- the name of the Māori incorporation and the date of the court order establishing the Māori incorporation - the name, or description of, and the area of the lands vested in the Māori incorporation - the names, occupations, and addresses of the members of the committee of management, the chairperson, and the secretary of the committee - the location of the office of the Māori incorporation - any orders made in relation to the Māori incorporation - the date that the annual accounts are filed in the Māori Land Court - all lists of unclaimed dividends - all special resolutions.